MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_request_parameters.md

 ### -field Parameters.Create.ControlCb

-TBD - The count in bytes (size) of the Create Control.
+The count in bytes (size) of the Create.Control buffer.

 ## -remarks